SanderElias/Samples/Angular-Signals/readme.md

 // NOTE: see disclaimer at the top.
 ```
 Notice that this already made the code a lot more readable.
 And it is a lot more concise.
 And it is also more performant.
 No more `async` pipes.
 Change detection will only be fired when there are real changes.
-A signal will only be updated when the value changes. (in RxJS speak, it has an build in `distinctUntilChanged`).
+A signal will only be updated when the value changes. (in RxJS speak, it has a built-in `distinctUntilChanged`).
 The color isn't overwritten every 100Ms.
 It is only updated when the value of the `time` signal changes.
 And it is only updated once.
-Also, under the hood there is only 1 subscription to the `time$` observable.
+Also, under the hood, there is only 1 subscription to the `time$` observable.
 And that subscription is fully managed by the `fromObservable` function.

 <sub>(end of update)</sub>

 ### What else is possible?

-Of course there will be a way to go the other way around.
+Of course, there will be a way to go the other way around.
 Meaning you can create an observable from one (or more) signals.
 Right now, I don't really think that is very interesting.
 However, I have high hopes for the future.
 I can see things like life-cycle-hooks and inputs being signals.

 Imagine this: